Cubeir/Vanilla-RTX-App/README.md

 - The app may occasionally displays announcements from this readme file and caches it for several hours, these announcements will be shown on startup.
 They are used to inform users of important Vanilla RTX or App updates, known issues, etc... and sometimes for entertainment!

 ## Known Issues
-- Missing icons on some older Windows installations
+- Missing icons on some older Windows installations (non-critical)
 If you see missing icons (boxes/squares instead of symbols), your system is missing the Segoe Fluent Icons font.
 Download and install Segoe Fluent Icons from Microsoft:
 https://aka.ms/SegoeFluentIcons

+- Brief white flash on app startup (non-critical)

+- Potentially disgraceful app closure under some conditions (non-critical)

 ### Need help?